GAZ-67

 The GAZ-67 and the GAZ-67B (from January 1944) were general-purpose four-wheel drive Soviet military vehicles built by GAZ starting in 1943.
 By the end of the war, it was the Soviet equivalent of the World War II jeep.

 The GAZ-67 was a further development of the earlier GAZ-64.
+To increase the speed of production, standard components from other trucks were used, including the engine, gearbox, and gas tank from the GAZ-MM, the radiator from the GAZ-AAA, and electrical system from the GAZ-M1, and other parts (including the brakes and steering mechanism) from the GAZ-61-40.

-A main improvement was a wider track of 1446 mm.
+A main improvement over the earlier GAZ-64 was a wider track of 1446 mm.
 It also had a strengthened chassis frame, enlarged fuel tank and other improvements.
 It was powered by a slightly more powerful 54 hp version of GAZ M1 4-cylinder 3280 cc gasoline motor, and had a top speed of 90 km/h.
 Production started on 23 September 1943 (the first serial vehicle produced).

-From January 1944 it was replaced by the GAZ-67B, which had further mechanical improvements.
+From January 1944 it was replaced by the GAZ-67B, which had further mechanical improvements such as a lengthened (1.85 m) wheelbase and more powerful engine (54 hp).
+This was the primary model produced.

+92,843 GAZ-67 & GAZ-67B trucks were produced between September 1943 and August 1953.
+It was also used by the Ministry of the Interior for forestry and agriculture, and as snowplows for clearing roads.
+The GAZ-67B served as the basis of the BKGM-AN hydraulic drilling and crane truck as well as the BA-64B armored car.
+It was not uncommon to see them in civilian use into the 1970s in Moscow.

+The GAZ-67 was replaced by the GAZ-69.